LouisSavoie/simple-karma/README.md

 - Show a thing's karma
 - Search the database for things
 - Delete things.
 Don't do this...
+- Admin commands for users with the 'Administrator' permission

 ## Future Scope
-- Admin commands for discord ranks to set points to specific values, add or subtract values, clear values or keys, delete things, etc.
 - Lists for top 5, worst 5, etc.
 - Add a user as a thing to the database when they join the server.